-The Board is comprised of 5 directors, 3 of whom are or are deemed to be independent.
-The two non-independent directors are Tony Patrizi and Geoff Jones.
-Tony Patrizi is a founding shareholder of the Company and Geoff Jones has been employed by the Company since 2011, initially as Chief Operating Officer and since 1 July 2013, as Managing Director.
-Messrs Patrizi and Jones have thorough knowledge of the Company's business and extensive experience in managing the risks it faces.
-Their continued presence on the Board is therefore highly valued.
+The Board is comprised of 4 directors, 3 of whom are or are deemed to be independent.
+The one non-independent director is Tony Patrizi.
+Tony Patrizi is a founding shareholder of the Company.
+Messrs Patrizi has a thorough knowledge of the Company's business and extensive experience in managing the risks it faces.
+His continued presence on the Board is therefore highly valued.

 The Board is of a size commensurate with the size and nature of the Company.
-Should the number of Board members increase, it is the intention of the Company to appoint an additional independent director thereby preserving a majority of independent directors.